Implicit Regularization in ReLU Networks with the Square Loss: Introduction

 The focus in the existing research is on finding a regularization function $\calr(\btheta)$, where $\btheta$ are the parameters of the model, such that if we apply gradient descent on the average loss, then it converges in some sense to a global optimum that minimizes $\calr$.
 Thus, the function $\calr$ determines to which global optimum gradient descent converges.
 For example, it is known that for linear regression, gradient descent on the average square loss converges to the zero-loss solution with minimal $\ell_2$ norm \citep{zhang2016understanding}.
 For linear classification and exponentially-tailed losses (such as the logistic or exponential losses), gradient descent on linearly separable data converges in direction to the minimal $\ell_2$ norm predictor which attains a fixed positive margin over the data, also known as the max-margin solution (cf. \cite{soudry2018implicit}).
 Thus, in both cases $\calr$ is essentially the $\ell_2$ norm.

 Once we move beyond simple linear classification and regression, the situation gets more complicated.
 This is especially so when considering the square loss (a setting which we focus on in this paper), where existing works still focus on predictors which express linear functions\footnote{See the related work section below for discussion of results on classification losses, which are relatively easier to tackle.}.
 For example, there has been much effort to characterize the implicit regularization of gradient descent in matrix factorization.
-This problem corresponds to training a depth-2 linear neural network, and is considered a well-studied test-bed for studying implicit regularization in deep learning. \cite{gunasekar2018implicit} conjectured that the implicit regularization in matrix factorization is the nuclear norm, and proved it for some restriced cases.
-However, this question is still not fully resolved, with a string of other works (e.g., \cite{belabbas2020implicit,arora2019implicit,razin2020implicit}) providing positive and negative evidence to this.
+This problem corresponds to training a depth-2 linear neural network, and is considered a well-studied test-bed for studying implicit regularization in deep learning. \cite{gunasekar2018implicit} conjectured that the implicit regularization in matrix factorization is the nuclear norm, and proved it for some restricted cases.
+This conjecture was further studied in a string of works (e.g., \cite{belabbas2020implicit,arora2019implicit,razin2020implicit}) providing positive and negative evidence, and was formally refuted by \cite{li2020towards}.
 Focusing on a more specific setting, \cite{woodworth2020kernel} recently studied the implicit regularization in {\em diagonal linear neural networks}, namely, linear networks where the weight matrices have a diagonal structure.
 They find the regularization function and show how it interpolates between the $\ell_1$ and the $\ell_2$ norm depending on the initialization scale.
+This result was further generalized in \cite{yun2020unifying}.